JoeLumbley/File-Explorer/README.md

     └── FileE.txt
 ```

-Your method processes it in this exact order.
+The method processes it in this exact order.

----

 # **High‑Level Recursion Flow**